-To view the priorities assigned to each virtual channel, press <Enter> while VC Priorities displays on the front panel.
-The first two numbers are fixed, and display a 0 and a 1, respectively.
+To view the priorities assigned to each virtual channel, press the Enter key while VC Priorities displays on the front panel.
+The first two numbers are fixed as 0 and a 1, respectively.
 The 0 in the first position indicates that this virtual channel, assigned to handle internal switch traffic, has the highest priority.
 The 1 in the second position shows the priority assigned by the virtual channel link control.
-Positions three through eight can only be a 2 or 3, indicating that the channel gives priority to Class 2 and Class 3 frame traffic.
+The third through either eighth positions are restricted to 2s or 3s; this indicates that the channel gives priority to Class 2 and Class 3 frame traffic.